Gender & Sexuality

 Are you on a journey of exploring, defining, or transitioning your gender identity, presentation, or expression?

 If you are questioning or exploring your gender identity, you’re not alone.
 Maybe you are in the process of learning, discovering, or questioning how you want to express your gender.
-Maybe you are trying to decide which identity or identities feel like the best fit for you: transgender, trans man, trans woman, FtM, MtF, genderqueer, genderfluid, gender non-conforming, two spirit, agender, cisgender, or somewhere else within (or without) the beautiful galaxy of gender options.
+Maybe you are trying to decide which identity or identities feel like the best fit for you: transgender, trans man, trans woman, genderqueer, genderfluid, nonbinary, enby, two-spirit, agender, cisgender, or somewhere else within (or without) the beautiful galaxy of gender options.
 Maybe you are trying to get support around your physical and/or social transition.
 Maybe you feel isolated, confused, or scared to face challenging relationships, family experiences, or social environments.
 Maybe you have not yet shared these feelings or experiences with others, and it feels like you are hiding a big secret or carrying a heavy weight all by yourself.

 Coming to know your own feelings and thoughts about your gender identity (and possibly sharing that with others) is a highly personal experience and can feel overwhelming and vulnerable.
 I believe that the only person who can define your gender identity is you.
 I also believe that having support from a supportive and affirming gender therapist can be incredibly helpful along the way.
 In therapy, you will have a space to focus on what a changing identity means to you, and address any changes happening in your relationships.
 I will support you to gain insight into what gender means for you and what choices are right, and can make referrals to medical professionals as needed.

 Note: For clients seeking hormones or hormone blockers, and/or surgery, I believe strongly in the informed consent model.
-However, many doctors and surgeons continue to require referral letters.
-If needed, I am able to write letters for medical resources or procedures in line with WPATH Standards of Care.
+However, many doctors, surgeons, and insurance companies continue to require referral letters.
+If needed, I am able to provide thorough assessments and write recommendation letters for medical resources or procedures in line with WPATH Standards of Care.

 Your identities matter here.
 Your whole self matters here.